mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/custom/_index.md

 heading: Custom slash commands
 weight: 20
 ---
 Suppose you want to write an external application that is able to check the weather for certain cities.
-By creating a custom slash command and setting up the application to handle the HTTP `POST` or `GET` from the command, you can let your users check the weather in their city using your command, say `/weather toronto week`.
+By creating a custom slash command and setting up the application to handle the HTTP `POST` or `GET` from the command, you can let your users check the weather in their city for the week using your command, say `/weather toronto week`.

 You can follow these general guidelines to set up a custom Mattermost slash command for your application.